Skip to Content

 The First Woods Prospect is also another place worth searching for turquoise.
 However, your best bet would be to go to Coosa County, as there are several locations where you can search for turquoise.

 TIP: Turquoise is an extremely valuable gemstone.
 It is one of the oldest gemstones known to humanity.
-Find out how valuable can turquoise be in the article below:
+Find out how valuable turquoise can be in the article below:

 3 Key Factors of Turquoise Value: Is It Worth Any Money?